List of The Galaxy Railways characters: Kanna Yuuki

 She is the mother of Mamoru and Manabu Yuuki and is the wife of Wataru Yuuki.
 She runs a shop on Manabu's home planet, Tabito.
-She is 44 years old or more.
+She is about 44 years old.

 Kinuko Asai

-Kinuko is the nice old woman that Manabu meets in episode 3: Wheel of Fate.
+Kinuko is the nice old woman that Manabu meets in episode 3, "Wheel of Fate".
 Her son had been in an SDF accident and died.
 She caters to the SDF because her son loved the SDF.

 Narrator

 Shaw

 Shaw is one of the important characters in episode 6 and 7.
 He dislikes the SDF and the Galaxy Railways, and was willing to blow up the trains just to get the opportunity to destroy the SDF Headquarters.
 He was introduced when Manabu was suspended from duty to take time off to decide whether he chose the right path in joining the SDF.
 In episode 7 Shaw was arrested for killing innocent people by blowing up the trains.
 He hates the SDF and the Galaxy Railways and trash-talks about them to Manabu during his suspension.
 The reason for this is because when he was younger his mother was sick.
 He boarded a train to Plant Velder.
 A robot that worked on that train kicked Shaw off the train because he did not have a ticket to be on that train.
 When the train started to move, Shaw ran after it and ended up in the tracks.
 The train ran over Shaw's body and the SDF had to replace his body with robotic parts.
-Sadly, his mother died because he wasn't able to save her.
+His mother died because he wasn't able to save her.
 He worked as a vendor in the SDF Headquarters.